Satwik-4/EE3900/README.md

 ## GitHub Repository

-The GitHub repository for this coursework can be found at [link to your repository](https://github.com/Satwik-4/EE3900).
+The GitHub repository for this coursework can be found at [EE3900](https://github.com/Satwik-4/EE3900).

 ## Contributing